IbrahimCSAE/cornerstonetools-rectangle-roi-threshold-segmentation/README.md

 # cornerstonetools-rectangle-roi-threshold-segmentation

-A tool that draws pixels inside ROI rectangle that are within the specified min and max threshold values, It is also able to segment multiple slices at the same time, by specifying the depth, ex 10 slices.<br>
+This tool allows you to segment pixels within an ROI rectangle by specifying a minimum and maximum threshold value.
+Additionally, it can segment multiple slices at once by specifying the depth, such as 10 slices.<br>

 ![demogif2](https://user-images.githubusercontent.com/93064150/214147658-521e31d0-c6b7-4d35-87dd-bb71277dfd19.gif)

-In the gif above the threshold range is set to [200, 1000] and the depth is set to 10 slices, you can see that the tool is able to segment multiple slices at the same time, while respecting the threshold range.
+The above gif demonstrates the threshold range being set to [200, 1000] and the depth set to 10 slices, showcasing the tool's ability to segment multiple slices while respecting the threshold range.

 ## Dependencies